 And so once he passes this point he’s now committed and then you’ve got kind of a read on what he’s doing.

-So that way of thinking where there are multiple possibilities.
-Then you have to track which one is starting to develop I think is very useful today, and I use that and every time I think about what the future of the economy is going to be, or what the future of a stock is going to be.
-That kind of thing.
-What’s the broad spectrum of possibilities and then how is it unfolding, and you start eliminating possibilities, right, so that’s useful.
+So that way of thinking where there are multiple possibilities, and you have to track which one is starting to develop, I think is very useful today.
+I use that method every time I think about what the future of the economy is going to be, or what the future of a stock is going to be.
+It’s similar to how punters analyze trends when choosing the best horse racing bookmakers, considering various factors before placing their bets.
+That kind of approach—examining the broad spectrum of possibilities and then gradually eliminating options—proves to be a valuable strategy in making more informed decisions.

 You can watch the entire discussion here: